cassiopc/boca/doc/READMEvm.txt

 team's computers is the setup of the database password, as mentioned before.
 You must set up the database password during the initialization of the autojudging computer.
-Then, to run the autojudging system, you need to login as icpcadmin (privileged user), open a command-line terminal (it is inside accessories), and run "sudo /var/www/boca/tools/autojudge.sh" (without quotes).
+Then, to run the autojudging system, you need to login as icpcadmin (privileged user), open a command-line terminal (it is inside accessories), and run "sudo /var/www/boca/tools/boca-autojudge.sh" (or you might want to use the script installed in /usr/sbin/boca-autojudge if using apt-get).
 If everything is fine, some dots will appear on the screen while the script runs an infinite loop waiting for submissions.
 Ctrl-C stops the autojudge.
 The autojudging shall be started after configuring the server to run the contest, otherwise it will eventually output an error or